EmperorRP/staker-contract-challenge-solution/README.md

 }
 ```

-In order for withdraw to work,
+In order for withdraw to work, the stake should not be completed and we need to ensure that the user has balance in his account.
+Else, everything will be sent back to the user.
+Again, if you remember all these balances are stored in the mapping that we declared early on.

+## timeLeft() function

 ```solidity
 // SPDX-License-Identifier: MIT